 How does SCP protocol work?

-Typically, a syntax of SCP program is like the syntax of cp (copy).
+Typically, the syntax of an SCP program is like the syntax of cp (copy).
 If you wish to copy a local file to a remote host, then you should type in the following command:

 scp LocalSourceFile user@remotehost:directory/TargetFile